-Selected Fields: List of fields that are available in the selected Tables, or Views, or Stored procedure.
+- Selected Fields: List of fields that are available in the selected Tables, or Views, or Stored procedure.

 - Relationships: The report builder is intelligent enough to find the relationship between the selected times.
 But if you want to provide the relationship exclusively, then use this pane.
 To do so, Please select the Edit Fields and select the common filed from both the tables.

 - Applied Filters: Use this pane to apply filters at the dataset level.
 To do so, click on the filter button and add the filter.
-We already explained the filter concept in Filters in SSRS article.
+We already explained the filter concept in Filters article.

 Once you finish designing your query (Dataset), click the Save button.

 After you click on the Save button, a new window called Save As Dataset will open.
 Here you have an option to select the local file system or the Report Server.
 Here, we are choosing the Report Server

 Let me open my Report Server to show the newly created DataSet